terraphim/INCOSE-Systems-Engineering-Handbook/pages/@Providing Clarity and A Common Language to the Fuzzy Front End.md

 issn:: 0895-6308
 issue:: 2
 doi:: 10.1080/08956308.2001.11671418
-title:: @Providing Clarity and A Common Language to the “Fuzzy Front End” pages:: 46-55 volume:: 44 item-type:: [[journalArticle]]
+title:: @Providing Clarity and A Common Language to the Fuzzy Front End pages:: 46-55 volume:: 44 item-type:: [[journalArticle]]